-TILL (Teacher Inspiring Lifelong Learning) is an Erasmus+ project focused on developing an international Lifelong Learning qualification for teachers.
-The five country partners engaged in the TILL project are the United Kingdom, Belgium, France, Italy, and Sweden.
+TiLL (Teachers Inspiring Lifelong Learning) is an Erasmus+ project focused on developing an international Lifelong Learning qualification for teachers.
+The five country partners engaged in the TiLL project are the United Kingdom, Belgium, France, Italy and Sweden.

-Roman Catholic Diocese of Southwark Diocesian Trust (UK)
+Roman Catholic Diocese of Southwark Diocesan Trust (UK)

 The Archdiocese of Southwark is an unincorporated registered charity and has been providing educational provision since 1948.
 It directly employs 109 people.
 The Education Commission (EC) manages the delivery of education for the Archdiocese.
 The EC began in 1948, succeeding the Diocesan Schools Inspectorate, and since that time has been delivering early years’ education through to colleges and teacher education.
 Its area covers five universities who provide initial and post graduate teacher education.
 There are 173 schools under the Education Commission, with a third of the schools being secondary schools and the remainder primary schools and infants’ schools.
 There are more than 4,800 teachers in the schools and over 73,000 pupils.

-FREREF is a network organisation that was created in 1991.
+FREREF (Foundation of European Regions for Research in Education and Training) is a network organisation that was created in 1991.
 It is an initiative of several European Regions.
-The network currently gathers about thirty Regions, Regional bodies and organisms acting in the area of Lifelong Learning (LLL).
+The network currently gathers about thirty regions, regional bodies and organisms acting in the area of Lifelong Learning (LLL).
 It is associated to several other European Networks.
 The objective of FREREF is to promote and to support the real and concrete development of LLL at Regional and European levels, by enabling interregional cooperation based on practice sharing and peer learning, and by reinforcing the links between the regional actors and the European context, which is strongly and rapidly evolving regarding LLL (Lisbon strategy, Copenhagen process, EU2020.).
 FREREF has already been – and is currently – committed in several European project in the area of LLL.

 University of Modena and Reggio Emilia (Italy)